kuking/SympatheticGo/README.md

 ## Mini-Roadmap
 - Better MCTS implementation
   - MC Game finisher has to understand eyes and basic livability, to avoid committing suicide.
-  - ttable should handle pass and "who" plays in this board, maybe two boards? one per user?
   - Statistical odds of a coord likely to be played in the game (use this for MC).
     - Output nice board with percentiles of like-hood, i.e.: · • * x @  (<50%, 50-70% (range 20), 70-85% (range 15), 85-95% (range 10), 95-100% (range 5) )